 Visit ParkWhiz.com to search for and book Lyric Opera parking at self-park locations near the Opera House.
 Vehicles dropping off passengers with accessibility needs should approach the Opera House from westbound Madison Street or from the north on Wacker Drive.

 ParkWhiz.com offers valet parking options.
-Valet service is available to Lyric Opera patrons beginning at 5:00pm on May 2.
+Valet service is available to Lyric Opera patrons beginning at 5:00pm on the day of the Awards.

 Directions to Pier Sixty at Chelsea Piers in New York City

 Pier Sixty is housed within the Chelsea Piers Sports and Entertainment Complex, located at 23rd Street and the Hudson River.
 Vehicles may enter the complex from the West Side Highway between 22nd and 23rd Streets in Manhattan.

 Due to the location of Chelsea Piers we suggest traveling by taxi, limousines, or car.

 To arrive directly at the venue entrance, please instruct your driver to follow all access/parking signs.
 (Do not follow taxi dropoff.)
 Please instruct your driver to proceed through the parking gate directly to Pier Sixty, located at the tip of Pier 60.
 Taxis, cars, and limousines are given 20 minutes of free access in order to drop off and pick up passengers.

 There are several parking lots in the area, including:

 Chelsea Piers: entrance is at 23rd Street and the West Side Highway